 NSW Archaeology OnLine is a secure long-term digital archive of content relating to NSW archaeology, especially projects conducted under the NSW Heritage Act (1977).
 It is structured for online use by the public, other researchers and archaeologists, and contains materials not otherwise held in public archives.
 It is fully compatible with existing archives and designed to link to them in future.

 NSW Archaeology OnLine, Stages 1 and 2, focused on identifying and obtaining copies of key reports predominantly from the pre-1995 (and largely pre-electronic production) era, ensuring the conservation of these early and significant pieces of research.
 Approximately 1200 grey literature reports were scanned and made publically accessible through the University of Sydney Library at NSW Archaeology Online: Grey Literature Archive.
-Stage 2 has also involved scanning Judy Birmingham and Ian Jack’s slide and photographic collections which make up the NSW Archaeology Online: Image Archive.
-The images will be accessible from the Australian Historical Archaeological Database (AHAD) in August 2013.
+Stage 2 has also involved scanning Judy Birmingham and Ian Jack’s slide and photographic collections which make up the NSW Archaeology Online: Image Archive, which is now linked to the Federated Archaeological Information Management Systems project system.

 More information about the NSW Archaeology Online project, is available on the NSW AOL website and the significance of the project is discussed in: Gibbs, M. and S. Colley 2012.
 Digital preservation, online access and historical archaeology ‘grey-literature’ from New South Wales, Australia.
 Australian Archaeology 75:95-103.